t-kandasami/tp/docs/DeveloperGuide.md

 <u>Overview</u>

-The Course component is responsible for representing and managing course-related entities in the NUStudy application.
+The course component is responsible for representing and managing course-related entities in the NUStudy application.

 It consists of 2 main classes:

 1. `Course` — a class that encapsulates all information about a Course.